openpreserve/matchbox/README.md

 Duplicate detection is the task of detecting duplicates within an image collection.

-1. extract SIFTComaparison features of all images
+1. extract SIFTComparison features of all images
 2. train a visual vocabulary on the extracted features
-3. extract BoWHistograms using the vocabulary and all extracted SIFTCompairison features
+3. extract BoWHistograms using the vocabulary and all extracted SIFTComparison features
 4. create a similarity matrix for the collection using compare on all BoWHistogram features
-5. take the top-most similar images for each image and compare their SIFTComparison features.
+5. take the top-most similar images for each image and compare their SIFTComparison features
-6. Set a threshold based on the retrieved data.
+6. Set a threshold based on the retrieved data
-7. images with an SSIM exceeding the threshold are considered to be duplicates.
+7. images with an SSIM exceeding the threshold are considered to be duplicates

 Command line use
 ----------------